-- 1. Take two pieces of scrap wood, and draw a thin line on each piece where a tenon is to be placed. - Set the mortise slot width to the narrow setting (page 8). - 3.
-With the middle line of the sight gauge lined up on the pencil line, plunge a mortise slot into each piece of wood. - 4.
-Join the two pieces of wood together without glue, and examine the alignment of the original pencil lines. - 5.
+1. Take two pieces of scrap wood, and draw a thin line on each piece where a tenon is to be placed.
+You do not need to be concerned with how the edges line up.

+- Set the mortise slot width to the narrow setting (page 8). - With the middle line of the sight gauge lined up on the pencil line, plunge a mortise slot into each piece of wood.
+(Do not use the stop pins.)

+- 4. Join the two pieces of wood together without glue, and examine the alignment of the original pencil lines. - 5.
 If the pencil lines are not aligned, loosen the two screws on the sight gauge and slide the gauge sideways as noted in the upper image.